buraksezer/olric/README.md

 DM.LOCK returns a token.
 You must keep that token to unlock the key.
 Using prefixed keys is highly recommended.
 If the key does already exist in the DMap, DM.LOCK will wait until the deadline is exceeded.

-**You should know that the locks are approximate, and only to be used for non-critical purposes.**

 ```
 DM.LOCK dmap key seconds [ EX seconds | PX milliseconds ]